janosj/mongodb-opsmgr/opsmgr-aws/README.md

-# MongoDB Ops Manager: AWS
+# Ops Manager Demo Environment for AWS

 Deploys a MongoDB Ops Manager demo environment on AWS using EC2 instances.
 The demo environment consists of a single-node Ops Manager installation and a configurable number of agents.